 2. Second, because men should take responsibility for the consequence of their actions, especially when it comes to sexual intercourse.
 In her article, “The Man Matters in Abortion: Make Him Responsible, a Sociologist Urges,” Faye Flam quotes Art Shostak as saying, “A man should sweat a pregnancy he helped to create.
 It makes them better men…and that could really benefit women.”

-This is because the sexual act leaves women with the burden of caring for and delivering the person that union produced, and thus, the burden of responsibility should be on the father of the child to provide for both the mother and the child they helped to produce.
+This is because the sexual act leaves women with the burden of caring for and delivering the person that the union produced, and thus, the burden of responsibility should be on the father of the child to provide for both the mother and the child they helped to produce.
 As U.S attorney Thomas Wheatley has written in USA Today:

 When young men are incessantly told that the pinnacle of manhood is eating, sleeping and ejaculating, is it really so surprising when they shy away from defined gender roles of a higher calling?